Board of Directors

 Joshua Lee

-Josh is an Assistant United States Attorney in the United States Attorney’s Office for the Central District of California.
-In this capacity, he investigates and prosecutes federal offenses, including firearms and narcotics trafficking, Hobbs Act and bank robberies, carjackings, witness tampering, financial crimes, child exploitation, and kidnappings.
-Josh has also served as a Deputy Attorney General in the California Department of Justice.
-In this role, he led investigations and prosecutions into multimillion dollar fraud schemes, including securities fraud and embezzlement schemes; corruption matters involving acts of bribery, perjury, and sale of off-roster weapons; and officer-involved shootings of unarmed civilians.
-He was the first state prosecutor in California to use a unique financial statute to target Chinese organized crime and was the recipient of two AG Awards: one for the prosecution of an alleged apostle for human trafficking.
+Josh is an Assistant United States Attorney in the Central District of California.
+In this capacity, he investigates and prosecutes international money laundering schemes, large-scale narcotics and weapons trafficking, including VICAR murders, and RICO cases against transnational organized crime, drug cartels, and foreign terrorist organizations.
+Previously, Josh served as a Deputy Attorney General with the California Department of Justice.
+In this role, he led investigations and prosecutions into massive fraud schemes, corruption, human trafficking, and fatal officer-involved shootings.
+He was the first state prosecutor in California to use a unique financial statute to target Chinese organized crime and is the recipient of two AG Awards: one for the prosecution of an alleged apostle and megachurch pastor for human trafficking.
 He earned his B.A. and J.D. from UCLA and was an editor on the UCLA Law Review.

 Lucie Kwon

-Treasurer, Board of Director representing New York & New Jersey Chapters
+Secretary and Board of Director representing the New York & New Jersey Chapter

 Lucie is a career prosecutor, serving as an Assistant District Attorney over the last two decades with the Suffolk County District Attorney’s Office.
 She earned her undergraduate degree from the University of Massachusetts at Amherst, followed by a Juris Doctorate from the Cardozo School of Law.
 During her tenure with the Suffolk County District Attorney’s Office, Lucie served in several bureaus, including the Major Crime Bureau, White Collar Bureau, and Asset Forfeiture Unit.